ChrisWhealy/WeatherDemo/README.md

 ## Deployment to Cloud Foundry

 1. Edit `manifest.yml` and change the name of the app to include your userid.
-E.G. `<my_userid>-weather-report`
+E.G. `- name:      <my_userid>-weather-report`
-1. After saving your changes to `manifest.yml`, open a command prompt and change into the directory containing this file.
+1. After saving your changes to the `manifest.yml` file, open a command prompt and change into the directory containing this file.
 1. If you have not already done so, set your Cloud Foundry API endpoint.
 For instance, if you have an account on the European (Frankfurt) server, then use the command:
     `cf api https://cfapps.eu10.hana.ondemand.com`
-1. Logon on to Cloud Foundry with `cf login`
+1. Log in to Cloud Foundry with `cf login`
 1. Push the application to your Cloud Foundry account using `cf push`.
 If the push fails, check in the `manifest.yml` file that you have given the application a globally unique name.